How to do affiliate marketing? That’s the most important question facing people interested in online business models.

 When learning how to become an affiliate marketer, it’s important to know where to start.
 It’s all too easy to get the cart before the horse, and that metaphor covers a variety of scenarios.
 Finding merchant partners, high commision affiliate programs, or affiliate marketing jobs that pay well and are consistent requires a great deal of up-front work before you’re ever in touch with a merchant.

-So to help you build your online audience and find the right niche, here’s a five-step method you can use that can help give you a solid foundation as you start as an affiliate.
+So to help you build your online audience and find the right niche, here’s a six-step checklist you can use that can help give you a solid foundation as you start as an affiliate.

 1. Choose a Niche

 Every affiliate marketer has a niche in which they try to influence their audience.
-If you’re too greedy and try to speak to too many niches, you could risk overextending and making your efforts ineffective.
+But if you’re too greedy and try to speak to too many niches, you could risk overextending and making your efforts ineffective.

 So finding out who you’re going to target is the essential first step.
 But just because it comes first doesn’t make it easy.